Nikon D7100 vs Olympus PEN-F

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the D7100 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D7100 was succeeded by the Nikon D7200.
+Both the D7100 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The D7100 was replaced by the Nikon D7200, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So how do things add up?
 Which of the two cameras – the Nikon D7100 or the Olympus PEN-F – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.